jarokaz/tpu-gke-sandbox/README.md

 - Creates a node pool with nodes equipped with CPUs only.
 - Creates a specified number of multi-host TPU node pools.
 - Creates an IAM service account for Workload Identity.
-- Assigns a specified set of roles to the service account.
+- Assigns a specified set of roles to the Workload Identity service account.
 - Configures the cluster for Workload Identity.
+- Creates an IAM service account to be used as a custom service account for both CPU and TPU node pools
+- Assigns a specified set of roles to the custom node pool service account
 - Creates a Google Cloud Storage bucket.
 - Adds the service account to `roles/storage.legacyBucketReader` bucket level permissions.